Our Brands

 To ensure adherence to this requirement, FKA has the following processes in place:

 • All FKA staff members who visit our suppliers, conduct UK recruitment or appoint contractors are trained to determine signs of forced labour.
-We use training modules supplied by the Safety Media, Astute and SEDEX platforms.
-In 2024, this training will be rolled out across all regions.
+We use training modules supplied by the Safety Media, Astute, Costco and SEDEX platforms.
+In 2025, this training will be rolled out across all regions.

 • Prior to approval of a new supplier, all factories are audited by FKA employees and audited at least every 2 years afterwards.